Home » Recipe Index » Recipe

 Bowl of blueberry grunt

 Blueberry grunt tastes best when served hot out of the oven.
 As it cools the berries thicken up a bit, still tasty but just a bit thicker.
-And please pour fresh heavy cream on this!
-Or half n half.
+Top your serving with vanilla ice cream.
+Or pour fresh heavy cream on this!
+Or half and half.
 Or add a dollop of whipped cream.

 Blueberry Grunt